Skip to main content

 • International Public Sector Accounting Standards

-The Fiscal Responsibility and Financial Framework Law of 2014 states that the Accountant General determines the accounting standards to be used for the public sector.
-The Institute of Certified Public Accountants of Cyprus (ICPAC) reports that public sector accounting standards are transitioning from cash-basis IPSAS to accrual-basis IPSAS.
+The Fiscal Responsibility and Budgetary Framework Law of 2014 establishes the public financial management framework in Cyprus and provides that the Accountant General determines the accounting standards to be applied by the public sector.
+The Treasury of the Republic of Cyprus is leading the transition from cash-basis accounting to accrual-basis International Public Sector Accounting Standards (IPSAS).

 Current Status: Partially Adopted